Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "What did you bring for yourself?"

-Julian just tugged his jacket aside---hanging from his belt was a knife as long as one of Kirk's hands, and a hatchet.
+Julian just tugged his jacket aside - hanging from his belt was a knife as long as one of Kirk's hands, and a hatchet.
 "Just the essentials." he said, almost apologetically, as if he wasn't carrying weaponry that could bring down a Vulza.

-Knocking on the door produced no effect at first, but then, just as Julian was about to ask if he was *sure* they had the right place, the door---sealed against the invasive dust---popped and freely swung inwards.
+Knocking on the door produced no effect at first, but then, just as Julian was about to ask if he was *sure* they had the right place, the door - sealed against the invasive dust - popped and freely swung inwards.

 They stepped inside, and Julian closed the door behind them, squinting to see in the darkness inside.